Pure Monopoly: Demand, Revenue And Costs, Price Determination, Profit Maximization And Loss Minimization

 Note that this is in contrast to the competitive market, where the competitive firm can sell all that it wants for the market price.
 Therefore, its marginal revenue = marginal price = market price.
 As the monopolist increases production, marginal revenue continually declines until it actually becomes negative.
 At this point, the monopolist is earning the maximum total revenue.
 More production after that point will cause total revenue to decline.

 Total revenue can also be examined using demand elasticity.
 The monopolist will increase production as long as demand is inelastic, because increased quantities yields increased revenue.
-When demand becomes elastic, then increasing the quantity more decreases total revenue, so the monopolist is going to set its price at the point where demand reaches unit elasticity, right before it becomes elastic.
+When demand becomes elastic, then increasing the quantity more decreases total revenue, so the monopolist will set its price where demand reaches unit elasticity, right before it becomes elastic.
 Or, if the market demand remains inelastic, then the monopolist will produce what the market demands.

 Like the competitive firm, the monopolist will set its price when:

 Marginal Revenue (MR) = Marginal Cost (MC)

 Because as long as marginal revenue exceeds marginal cost, then producing an additional unit will increase profits.
 When marginal revenue equals marginal cost, then the monopolist looks to the demand curve to see what price that corresponds to.
 At that point, profit is maximized.
 If the monopolist increases production beyond MR = MC, then the marginal cost will be greater for each additional unit than marginal revenue, which will decrease profits, since costs continue to increase.

 Note that a monopoly does not have a supply curve because it sets the supply according to the demand.
 In most markets, the market price is determined by the intersection of the demand curve and supply curve.
 However, for a monopoly, the market price is not set by the intersection of the demand and supply curves, for the monopolist decides what the supply will be — the monopolist sets the price at which its profits are maximized, which will then determine what the supply will be.